H5N1 bird flu

 What is H5N1 bird flu?

-H5N1 bird flu is a specific strain or subtype of influenza virus that is widespread in wild birds.
+H5N1 bird flu is a specific subtype of influenza virus that is widespread in wild birds.
 H5N1 bird flu is also called highly pathogenic avian influenza (HPAI).
-H5N1 bird flu can infect birds, poultry, and some mammals such as cows, cats, and humans.
-There is no known human-to-human spread of H5N1 viruses.
-Human cases caused by contact with infected animals are rare, but spread of the virus may lead to changes that make it more likely to infect humans or enable it to spread from human-to-human.
+H5N1 bird flu can infect wild birds, poultry, and some mammals such as cows, cats, and humans.
+To date, there has been no confirmed human-to-human spread of H5N1 bird flu viruses in the United States.
+However, there have been cases in the United States under investigation that have not been tied to direct animal contact.
+Human cases caused by contact with infected animals are increasing, and spread of the virus may lead to changes that make it easier for humans to get infected or enable it to spread from human-to-human.

 What is the Public Health Department doing?